Isis King: Biography

-King was assigned male at birth but has stated, "mentally and everything else" she was "born female."
+King was born as a male but has stated, "mentally and everything else" she was "born female."
 She has stated, people might refer to her as "transgender" or "transsexual", but she prefers the phrase "born in the wrong body".
 While in high school, King came out as "gay" but later felt it was not an accurate label for her.

 King has an associate degree in design and illustration from the Art Institute of Philadelphia.
 King moved to New York to begin her transition, but didn’t earn enough money to afford rent, and her family opposed her transition.
 As a result, she moved into the Ali Forney Center for homeless LGBTQ youth.

 In 2007, King appeared in an MSNBC special titled Born in the Wrong Body, which documented the lives of transgender teens from across the United States.
 King began hormone replacement therapy in the summer of 2007, as part of her transitioning process.
 She had gender reassignment surgery in 2009, which she stated on America's Next Top Model: All-Stars.

 Early career

 King had been runway modeling for seven years before participating in America's Next Top Model.
 Her experience included competing in the underground ball culture scene.
 In a promotional interview for ANTM, King stated she was looking forward to runway as she had been "walking" for seven years.
-Her post-show runway credits include the Amore Fashion Show, Howard University Homecoming Fashion Show, Colors Fall/Winter 2009–10 Line, Secret Society, and Images Fashion Show (for which she received an award).

 She has also worked as a receptionist at a hair salon, and as a program assistant for a nonprofit organization.